Moving Beyond: What's Next After One-to-One Intervention

 Therapeutic Groups provide a developmentally appropriate context and environment for supporting numerous client factors and performance skills through the lifespan.
 When facilitated by trained clinicians, groups present the opportunity for clients to expand and generalize skills initiated in individual therapy and further develop social confidence and competencies needed for meaningful occupational engagement in their day-to-day lives.
 From the lens of the STAR Frame of Reference, skills are developed through the mechanism of shared joy – the quiet joy of being one’s self in the company of others.
 It is the domain of the Occupational Therapist to marry occupation and sense-of-self in confident and coherent clinical reasoning.

-This workshop will explores a dynamic, play-based/skill-based approach for the natural development of social competency through the real-world application of the STAR Frame of Reference in the treatment of dyads, triads and groups.
-Use of groups in this manner results in to intentionally addressing functional goals and the development of sense of self, self-satisfaction and self-realization.
+This workshop will explore a dynamic, play-based/skill-based approach for the natural development of social competency through the real-world application of the STAR Frame of Reference in the treatment of dyads, triads and groups.
+Use of groups in this manner results in intentionally addressing functional goals and the development of sense of self, self-satisfaction and self-realization.
 STAR Institute faculty and staff will review the theoretical foundations for the STAR PROCESS – an evidence-based framework for implementation – and how they apply to the group model, as well as observing video examples that participants can immediately apply to their current practice setting in school or the clinic.

 2019 Pre-Symposium Professional Workshop Speakers